liuzhhua/Shrub_Fractional_Mapping/README.md

-Sure!
-Here’s the **plain text (.txt)** version of the README I drafted for you — stripped of Markdown formatting but preserving clear structure so you can save it as `README.txt` in your GitHub repository.

 ---

-Shrub Fractional Abundance Mapping in Arid and Semi-Arid Ecosystems
+Integrating Google Earth imagery, Sentinel-2 time-series data, and machine learning to map shrub fractional abundance across arid and semi-arid ecosystems in China
 ==================================================================

 Overview
 --------
-Shrub fractional abundance (SFA) — the proportion of shrubs per unit area — is a key indicator for assessing environmental aridity and ecosystem health in drylands.
+Shrub fractional abundance (SFA), the proportion of shrubs per unit area, is a key indicator for assessing environmental aridity and ecosystem health in drylands.
 Large-scale SFA mapping has been challenging because:

 - Shrubs have small crown sizes and sparse distributions.
 - They show spectral similarity with grasses and herbs.